-- use the mouse to find a specific column, or - use keyboard arrow keys to select the column and hit Enter when done, or - start typing the column name to filter the list, then select the appropriate column.
+- Use the mouse to find a specific column, - Use the keyboard arrow keys to select the column and hit Enter when done, or - Start typing the column name to filter the list, and then select the appropriate column.

 To abort adding a new column, hit Escape.